jdchart/jh-max/README.md

 - `noteout`: a wrapper for noteout and makenote.

+## Random

+- `randzl`: select random values from a list.
+- `randf`: random float generation.
+- `randdev`: randomly deviate around a value.
+- `prob`: probability-driven random generation.
+- `randdict`: get a random entry from a dict.

 ### Utility

 - `bufmstosamps`: convert ms to samples depending on a buffer's sampling rate.